kdmayer/3D-PV-Locator/README.md

     aws s3 cp --request-payer requester s3://pv4ger/NRW_models/inceptionv3_weights.tar models/classification/
     aws s3 cp --request-payer requester s3://pv4ger/NRW_models/deeplabv3_weights.tar models/segmentation/

-Next, set up your conda environment with all required dependencies by executing

-    conda env create --file environment.yml
-    conda activate pv4ger

-Lastly, to create PV registries for any county within North Rhine-Westphalia, you need to
+To create PV registries for any county within North Rhine-Westphalia, you need to

 1. Download the 3D building data for your desired county from our S3 bucket by executing and replacing <YOUR_DESIRED_COUNTY.geojson> with a county name from the list below: